 RELATED: Best Muscle Recovery Supplements

-Bottom line: Skip the mix and enjoy them separately and safely for better results.
+Bottom line: Both myself (a registered dietitian nutritionist) and Bob Iafelice, P.h.D (registered dietitian, supplement expert, and GGR nutrition consultant) agree you should skip the mix and enjoy them separately and safely for better results.

 Side Effects of Mixing Pre-Workout and Alcohol